sonyc29/Data-Analytic-Dashboard/README.md

-# Data-Analytic-Dashboard
-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
-This process involved  several stages, including data preprocessing, data cleansing, and data visualization.
+# Swiggy-Data Analytics (Interactive Dashboard creation using Power BI)
+## Project Objective
+The objective of this project is to analyze the Swiggy food delivery dataset to gain insights into customer ordering behavior, restaurant performance, and delivery efficiency.
+Using Python, SQL, and Power BI, the project focuses on transforming raw data into interactive visualizations and key performance indicators (KPIs) to support data-driven decision-making.